diffix/reference/docs/led.md

 Case 2:

 - C3 is LE.
-Dropping B (setting it to false) only changes C3, so the C3 rows can be flipped, and B is dropped from dynamic seed material.
+Forcing A to true doesn't change the condition outcome.
+Forcing B to false changes C3 and no other combinations, so B=false is an attack condition, the C3 rows are flipped, and B is not included in the dynamic seed material.

 Case 3:

 - (This represents the case where conditions A and B are semantically identical.
-An attacker might try this for instance to amplify the noise component and try to deduce what the noise is.)
+An attacker might try this for instance to amplify the noise component and try to deduce what the noise is.
+Condition C3 would not exist in the truth table.)
-- Dropping B only effect the C3 rows (of which there are none), so drop B from dynamic seeding.
+- Here B=false is an attack condition because B is never evaluated as true.
+B is therefore not included in the dynamic seed materials.

 Case 4:

-- (This represents a case where B and A mostly overlap, but neither is a subset of the other.
+- (This represents a rare case where B and A mostly overlap, but neither is a subset of the other.
 Note that it is possible that the combined rows from C1 and C3 are enough to pass LCF, even though each combination individually is LE.)
-- Both A and B are droppable.
-Note that by flipping (excluding) their rows, the bucket in any event becomes LCF and is suppressed.
+- By a reasoning similar to that for case 4 in example 1, A=false and B=false are attack conditions.
+Note however that by flipping (excluding) the rows for C1 and C3, the bucket in any event becomes LCF and is suppressed.

 Case 5:

 - (This represents the case where B is a subset of A. In other words, whenever A is true, B is also true.)
+- Regarding C2 (LE), forcing A=true changes the outcome of C2, and does not change the outcome of other combinations.
+Therefore A=true is an attack condition.
+Forcing B=true likewise changes C2 and no other conditions, so B=true is an attack condition.
+- Regarding C3, we already established that A=true is an attack condition and don't need to re-evaluate it.
+(Nevertheless, in the context of C3 only, A=true is not an attack condition because forcing A=true doesn't change the outcome of C3.) zzzz

+Regarding forcing B=false,

-- Dropping B (set to false) only affects C3, so can be used as an attack.
+Dropping B (set to false) only affects C3, so can be used as an attack.
 Dropping A affects C1, which is NLE, so can't be used in an attack.
 Note that the fact that C2 is LE doesn't lead to an attack.

 **Example 3:** `A and (B or C)`, evaluation `A-->B-->C`